Crazy-Duck/junglenational/README.md

 * Start coding
 * Test via workshop tools or in-game by executing `dota_launch_custom_game junglenational dota` in the console
 * Make a pull request :)

+# Thanks to ...
+* Chris for coming up with junglenationals
+* Noya, Perry and everyone at moddota.com for helping me out